Turn the True Bias Hudson Pants into shorts! Follow this quick tutorial on how to hack this sewing pattern.

 This blog post contains affiliate links.
 When you make a purchase through these links, I receive a small commission from the company at no cost to you.

 I recently found a gap in my loungewear drawer (or as Filipinos would say…”pambahay”).
 I realized that I had no shorts to wear around the house!
 With it being summer, I knew I needed to solve this problem.
 Plus, I actually prefer wearing shorts around the house even when it’s cold outside.
 My husband thinks I’m crazy but I like my legs to feel free!

-I dug through my fabric stash and found that I had just enough sweater fabric leftover from my Burda 6296 sweater and True Bias Hudson Pants.
+I dug through my fabric stash and found that I had just enough of this loop back sweater fabric leftover from my Burda 6296 sweater and True Bias Hudson Pants.
 I thought the fabric would make a pretty comfy pair of shorts, so I decided to do some pattern hacking on my Hudson Pants pattern!